davidandrzej/py-coursera-neural/README.md

 provided.
 I will still leave the HW1 code up in case that is useful for anyone.

+Also, I do _not_ have the actual "official" Octave starter codes for the course.

 ## README

 This repository contains Python ports of the Octave starter code for